How many opportunities are you leaving on the table?

 Here’s the thing…

-You’re not in control of the products you promote.
+As an affiliate, you’re not in control of the products you promote.
 The creator may discontinue the product or affiliate program.
-It may become irrelevant.
 Their product may get pulled from virtual store shelves.
 They might raise or lower the price, affecting your commissions in the process.
 Anything can happen.

-If all your eggs are in one basket, you could lose all your earning at a moment’s notice (which is why it’s good to diversify).
+If all your eggs are in one basket, you could lose all your earnings at a moment’s notice (which is why it’s good to diversify).

-And, should you encounter such a scenario, you may not get paid for units already sold.
+If anything happens to the affiliate program you’re a part of, you may not get paid for units already sold.
 You may even get chargebacks (it sucks losing money you worked hard to earn).

 Additionally, if you don’t abide by the terms of the provider, you could lose your account.